lupyuen/stm32-blue-pill-rust/README.md

   - Copy `arm-none-eabi-ar.exe` to `ar.exe`

-  - This `ar.exe` fix is temporary until we find a fix for the Windows build
+  - This `ar.exe` workaround is temporary until we find a fix for the Windows build

 - For Ubuntu: